fazleh2010/term-a-llod-demo/README.md

           -H "Content-Type: application/x-www-form-urlencoded" \
           -X POST "http://localhost:8080/link"
  ```
-Browse term links.
+Check term links.
 For example 'hole' is a term that exists both in your terminology and ,intaglio' terminology

 a) Browser: In the browser go to English>G_H> click the term 'hole'.
 You can see the links \
 b) Search the term: Go to http://localhost:8080/status?view=search  and type 'hole'  \